mantidproject/mantid/docs/source/release/v3.11.0/indirect_inelastic.rst

 Indirect Interfaces
 -------------------
 - The Indirect Absorption Corrections interface has been replaced with Calculate Monte Carlo Absorption Corrections; using the new :ref:`algm-CalculateMonteCarloAbsorption` algorithm.
-- In the Indirect ConvFit interface, EISF is now extracted as a parameter when performing a single fit using 'Fit Single Spectrum'
+- In the Indirect ConvFit interface, EISF is now extracted as a parameter when performing a single fit using 'Fit Single Spectrum'.
 - The Indirect *S(Q, W)* interface now automatically replaces NaN values with 0.
 - The Save Result option in the Indirect Elwin interface now writes to file the temperature-dependent elastic intensity normalized to the lowest temperature.
 - Model selection is available in the Indirect MSDFit interface, providing the option to choose one of the three models available in the :ref:`algm-MSDFit` algorithm.